Nawarius/pixi-collision-system/README.md

 ```
 options = {
-    shape: 'ellipse' // The geometric shape of the collision
+    shape: 'ellipse', // The geometric shape of the collision
     scaleX: 0, // Scale by x coord
     scaleY: 0, // Scale by y coord
     rotation: 0, // Rotation